Silent Running: Production

 The model of the Valley Forge was 25 ft long, and took six months to build from a combination of custom castings and the contents of approximately 800 prefabricated model-aircraft or tank kits.
-After filming was completed, American Airlines expressed an interest in sending the model on the tour circuit, but this was not feasible due to its fragile nature.
+After filming was completed, American Airlines expressed an interest in sending the model on the tour circuit, but this was not feasible due to its fragility.
 (During filming, pieces of the model frequently detached.)
 It was subsequently dismantled after sitting for several years in Trumbull's personal storage facility.
 Several pieces, including the domes, wound up in the hands of collectors.
 Several domes survive, including one that now rests in the Science Fiction Museum and Hall of Fame in Seattle, and another that was sold at auction in 2008.

 The three drones were played by four bilateral amputees, an idea inspired by Johnny Eck, a sideshow performer of the early 20th century who was born without lower limbs.
 The 20 lbs drone suits were custom-tailored for the actors.
 The suits are in Trumbull's personal collection.

 The sound effects, including the drones, were created by uncredited composer Joseph Byrd.
-They were generated on a modified ARP 2600 synthesizer with added Oberheim Expander Modules.
+They were generated on a modified ARP 2600 synthesizer with added Oberheim Synthesizer Expander Modules (SEMs).

+Footage from the film would later be reused in Universal Pictures's 1978 series Battlestar Galactica and its sequel Galactica 1980, notably depicting the agro ships.
+Shots of the internal domes would also be re-used, with Bruce Dern making a fleeting cameo appearance in the episode "The Magnificent Warriors" due to re-use of footage from the film.

 Soundtrack

-The soundtrack was written by Peter Schickele, a bassoonist who also composes comedy music under the name P. D. Q. Bach.
+The soundtrack was written by Peter Schickele, a bassoonist who also composed comedy music under the name P. D. Q. Bach.
 It contains two songs written by Schickele and Diane Lampert, which were performed by vocalist Joan Baez: "Silent Running" and "Rejoice in the Sun".
 The two songs were issued as a single by Decca (32890).
-An LP was released by Decca in 1972 (DL 7-9188) and later reissued by Varese Sarabande on black (STV-81072) and green (VC-81072) vinyl.
+An LP was released by Decca in 1972 (DL 7–9188) and later reissued by Varèse Sarabande on black (STV-81072) and green (VC-81072) vinyl.
 In 1998, a limited-release CD by the Valley Forge Record Groupe included an additional track with the spoken introduction "God Bless These Gardens."
 A CD with audio restoration was released in 2016 by Intrada, Special Collection Volume 369.

+The title song was later covered by David Matthews on his 1977 album Dune.

 The band 65daysofstatic recorded an alternative soundtrack to the film, released in 2011 and commissioned by the Glasgow Film Festival.